othman853/reading-list/README.md

 - Learning objectives/trails

 # Tech debts
+- Learn how to use babel to process front end JS.
-- Start servers with PM2 separately
+- Start servers with PM2 or Docker compose
+- Stop using CDNs and learn how to serve static libs that come from npm.